jorzel/goodpractices/README.md

 ## SOLID
 ### Single Responsibility Principle (SRP)
 This principle states that class/function should do one thing and have only one reason to change.
-In the following example, method `book_table` is responsible for domain logic (booking table) and sending notification.
+In the following example, method `book_table` is responsible for domain logic (booking table) and also some infrastructure code (sending notification).
 ```python
 from dataclasses import dataclass
 from typing import List, Optional